 Microsoft Forms is an application which allows you to create shareable surveys, quizzes and polls in minutes.

 Forms tracks participant responses, providing real-time results and analytics for your survey.
-Forms was originally only available on Office 365 Education, however Microsoft are now rolling out Forms in ‘Preview’ mode to Office 365 commercial customers—which includes Chorus!
-So, I thought it would only be fair to tell you all what we think of Microsoft Forms here at Chorus and how to use it…
+Forms was originally only available on Office 365 Education, however Microsoft have since rolled out Forms to Office 365 commercial customers—which includes Chorus!
+So, I'm going to tell you what we think of Microsoft Forms here at Chorus and how to use it…

 Where to find it